Bel Air, Los Angeles: Attractions

 The Hannah Carter Japanese Garden is in Bel Air.
 It was inspired by the gardens of Kyoto.
 Many structures in the garden—the main gate, garden house, bridges, and shrine—were built in Japan and reassembled on site.
 Antique stone carvings, water basins and lanterns, as well as the five-tiered pagoda, and key symbolic rocks are also from Japan.

 Government and infrastructure

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Bel Air.

 Bel Air is in the 5th city council district, represented by Katy Yaroslavsky.
 It is in the 90077 (Bel Air Estates & Beverly Glen) ZIP code, which is part of the city of Los Angeles.
 Stone Canyon Reservoir lies in the northeastern part of Bel Air.
 Established in 1994, it serves around 500,000 people.
 The Bel Air Association, operational since 1942, is dedicated to preserving the residential community's aesthetic appearance.
 It is at the East Gate, at 100 Bel Air Road.

 Emergency services

 Fire services

 Los Angeles Fire Department Station 71 is in the area.

 Police services

 The Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, 90025, serving the neighborhood.

-Security services

-CSI Security, at 11400 W. Olympic Blvd., serves the neighborhood.